-Thus, the need for a new, pretty and spacious court with an option to buy tickets from was born.
+Thus, the need for a new, pretty, and spacious court with an option to buy tickets was born.

-The young entrepreneurs want to solve a problem that troubles many people.
+The kids wanted to solve a problem that troubles many people.

-They are very familiar with the typo problem, and they decided to develop a venture idea that will help people with many grammatical errors that want to improve.
+They were very familiar with the typo problem, and they decided to develop a venture idea that will help people with many grammatical errors that want to improve.

 Illustrating the idea:

-The students understand that in order to realize their idea, they must meet experts in development and marketing.
+The students understand that to realize their idea, they must meet experts in development and marketing.